pozi/PoziConnect/docs/m1s.md

 ### Edits are not yet handled by Pozi Connect

 * secondary addresses
-* multi-assessment properties where all existing propnums in Vicmap are incorrctly matched
+* multi-assessment properties where all existing propnums in Vicmap are incorrectly matched
 * transfers of parcels that contain a primary address
 * address position update